 Description: When adding a Description, remember that this is what will be displayed when you're looking under the parent record; therefore, it should be as relevant as possible.

 Sales Person: The Sales Person is whoever takes overall responsibility of the Opportunity.
-Please note that different users of the CRM can still be set Recalls against the Opportunity - by setting a Sales Person, it just helps people internally know who has ownership of this sale.
+Please note that different users of the CRM can still be set Tasks against the Opportunity - by setting a Sales Person, it just helps people internally know who has ownership of this sale.

 Type: The Opportunity Type should help categorise the sales Opportunity.
 The Type can be selected from a drop-down and this is configurable if you have the correct level of authority within the CRM.

 Sales Opportunity Pipeline: The Sales Opportunity Pipeline should represent the steps that your sales Opportunity would take from start to finish.
-For example, your starting Status within the Pipeline may be 'Enquiry' and the final Status may be either 'Lost' or 'Won'.
+For example, your starting Status within the Pipeline may be 'Unqualified' and the final Status may be either 'Lost' or 'Won'.
 If you have the correct level of authority within the CRM, then you'll be able to edit the sales Opportunity Pipeline.
 Please note: you can have multiple Sales Opportunity Pipelines configured.

 Size: The Size determines what revenue value is associated with this particular Sales Opportunity.